corbosman/advent2020/README.md

   The puzzle mentioned there is a trick.
 So I ended up drawing one of the graphs, and then I realized that once you know the connections from a specific adapter, you don't have to calculate it again.
 Totally obvious once you see it.
 Doh.
   So the trick is to keep a global cache of all connections from a specific adapter, so you can just take it from the cache instead of recalculating it over and over. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent10b.php)

+11a.
+Not that difficult, just a lot of array manipulations.
+Maybe there's a smarter way.

+11b.
+More of the same, with an extra loop for checking further into a direction.
+And even more array manipulations."